 Notice when anger arises throughout your day, such as when your expectations aren’t met or when someone does or says something that doesn’t quite feel “right.”
 Give it space, and then ask yourself the questions: What needs to be protected, and what must be restored?
 In the restoration piece, you can decide if speaking your truth is necessary or if another action needs to be made first.

-If you want to learn more skills to lead and live consciously, sign up for the FREE Mindful Living Workbook.
+If you want to learn more skills to lead and live consciously, sign up for Lead from Light and receive inspirational daily rituals.

 Carley Hauck is the founder of Living Well Awake specializing in corporate leadership consulting, executive coaching, and flourishing at work and in the world.
 Hauck has had a meditation practice for 20 years and feels that self-awareness is the first step towards inspired and responsible leadership.
 Hauck is an adjunct instructor at Stanford University, Haas Business School and Spirit Rock Meditation Center.
 Her upcoming book, SHINE, on socially responsible leadership and being a force for good in business, will be published January 2020 with Sounds True.
 Want more inspiration to live and lead from your true potential?
 Check out the free Lead from Light workbook.